Weld-Macro:

 Mounting

 Small metallographic specimens that will be examined under a microscope must be prepared in such a way to be put in front of the objective lens.
-That is easier to do if the mounting is of the standard cylindrical shape.
+That is easily done if the mounting is of the standard cylindrical shape.

 However for the low power enlargement lenses or microscopes that we propose to use for the above purposes with Weld-Macro examinations, any suitable arrangement or clamping device that will hold the specimens in front of the optical instrument may be adequate.